-Mi Belitsky (they/them) is a self-taught multidisciplinary artist specializing in painting, mixed media, printing, fiber art, and mosaic.
+Mi Belitsky, M.S., ATR, is a Registered Art Therapist and self-taught multidisciplinary artist specializing in painting, mixed media, printing, fiber art, and illustration.
 As a nonbinary queer Jewish artist, Mi explores a variety of themes in their work ranging from gender and sexuality to nature and the human psyche.
 Mi creates fluid and colorful abstract designs in their work while experimenting with different textures and movements, seeing these as an important part of the artmaking process.

 Mi is passionate about community and public art and has both led and collaborated on several community street paintings, outdoor murals, public sculptures, and yarnbombing installations in various cities across the United States.
 They envision a world where art is accessible to all while recognizing that the power of art and community can be socially transformative.